Sept. 9-Nov. 4

 Get an up close and personal look at police work.

 The belief behind our Citizens Police Academy is E.P.I.C., Encouraging a Positive and Interactive Community.

-The goal of the academy is to create educated citizens on basic information regarding the police profession.
+The goal of the academy is educate citizens on basic information regarding the police profession.
 These citizens can then return to their neighborhoods better informed to improve the relationship between the community and Police Department.

 About the Academy

 In this nine-week academy, you will learn about patrol operations, firearms training, weapons systems, crime analysis, narcotics, traffic enforcement and more.
 See through the eyes of our instructors and "hands on" practicals into what it's like to be an Overland Park police officer.
 There also will be opportunities to observe and interact with tactical police equipment and vehicles through demonstrations by the police K-9 unit and SWAT team.